Victoria Borwick: Parliamentary career

-2015–17 parliament
+2015–17 Parliament

-On 13 March 2015, Borwick was selected as the Conservative candidate for the Kensington constituency at the 2015 general election.
-The seat was held by Conservative MP Sir Malcolm Rifkind during the 2010–2015 parliament.
+On 13 March 2015, Borwick was selected as the Conservative PPC for the Kensington constituency at the 2015 general election.
+The seat was previously held by Conservative MP Sir Malcolm Rifkind during the 2010–2015 Parliament.

-On 7 May 2015, Borwick was elected as member for Kensington with 18,199 votes (a majority of 7,361 over Labour).
+On 7 May 2015, Borwick was elected as Member for Kensington with 18,199 votes (a majority of 7,361 over Labour).
 The Conservative vote increased by 2.2% compared with the previous election, though there was a 1.7% swing to Labour.
-She resigned as deputy mayor on 13 May 2015, being replaced by fellow Assembly Member, Roger Evans, and stood down from the Assembly on 16 September 2015, with Kemi Badenoch appointed to fill her seat.
+She resigned as Deputy Mayor on 13 May 2015, being replaced by fellow Assembly Member, Roger Evans, and stood down from the Assembly on 16 September 2015, with Kemi Badenoch appointed to her seat.

 The Sunday Telegraph revealed in June 2015 that Borwick was "topping up her Parliamentary salary with tens of thousands of pounds in public money from two additional elected roles", in contrast to the practice of other MPs who, despite also acting as London councillors, had given up their allowances to avoid taking multiple salaries on the public purse.

 Views on the UK's EU membership

-Borwick assisted the eurosceptic thinktank Open Europe from 2009 to 2015.
-She was a Member of the Advisory Board until 2015.
+Borwick assisted the eurosceptic think tank Open Europe from 2009, being a Member of the Advisory Board until 2015.

-Borwick publicly supported Brexit in the 2016 referendum and, with her son, Thomas Borwick, campaigned for the Vote Leave campaign.
+Borwick publicly supported Brexit in the 2016 referendum and, with her son, Thomas Borwick, campaigned for Vote Leave.
 This is in spite of the fact that the Royal Borough of Kensington and Chelsea (in which the Kensington constituency is located) had a greater proportion of EU nationals than any other London borough in 2016.
 69% of the borough, in contrast to Borwick, voted in favour of Britain's continued membership of the European Union.

 The London Evening Standard reported that the discrepancy between Borwick's views on this matter and those of her constituents put her at risk of losing the Kensington seat in the 2017 general election.

 Borwick was one of over 70 signatories to an open letter from Conservative Members of Parliament to the BBC in March 2017, criticising the broadcaster's coverage of Brexit and accusing it of being "unable to break out of pre-referendum pessimism" by ignoring "economic good news" since the referendum.